← Back to blog

 4. Click the Export to File button (the small icon in the top-right of the statement)

-5. Save the CSV and upload it to TradeLens
+5. Save the CSV and upload it to TILT

 Your thinkorswim data is transformed into actionable insights: